JMDKC/personal-site-hugo/content/writing/2025-09-11---baynards-bunker.md

 > Some of it is no doubt inspired - by overseas competitors, monopoly-breakers, and those out of sympathy with Britain, PO, nationalised industries etc; ….
 We know that there are unathorized(sic) leakages from the design teams to the press, which emphasise the detailed problems and magnify them out of context.
 Geneva provides a unique opportunity, … to put the record straight.

-There was also anxiety about negative press coverage and unauthorised leaks from within the design teams, which senior management believed were magnifying the project’s problems out of context.
-Some of the questions to Barlow from an “Industrial Correspondents lunch” include:
+You can see some of this press scepticism in pre-submitted questions to Barlow from an “Industrial Correspondents lunch” later in 1979, which include:

 > _How is System X developing?
 Are’nt(sic) you so far behind, that very very few markets are left open to you?_

-TELECOM ‘79 turned out to a success, and Barlow felt that “The Brits are back!
+The demonstration at TELECOM ‘79 turned out to a success, and Barlow later recalled feeling that “The Brits are back!
 [It was a] final launchpad for the system.”

 Even after this success and ahead of the launch, worries persisted - this time about strikes.
 Benton grumbles that “since the demonstration the industrial relations problems have flared up in a way which is likely to have a serious effect on completion of the work for the Geneva model”.
 (It was the winter after the [Winter of Discontent](https://www.historyextra.com/period/20th-century/winter-of-discontent-causes-what-happened-meaning/), after all.)
 Meanwhile, a Plessey executive wrote: